 The Institute for South Asia Studies is thrilled to announce the establishment of the Dr. Ranjit Singh Sabharwal Endowed Fund for Sikh Studies.
-Generously funded by the friends and family of Dr. Ranjit Singh Sabharwal, as well as those committed to the furthering of Sikh Studies, the Sabharwal Fund will support the creation of a semester-long visiting lecturer program.
-The visiting lecturer will be based in the Institute for South Asia Studies and the Department of South & Southeast Asian Studies.
-In addition to teaching two courses in Sikh Studies, the visiting lecturer will give presentations of their research work to the campus and local community.
-We expect the first lecturer to be in residence in Fall 2023.
+Generously funded by the friends and family of Dr. Ranjit Singh Sabharwal, as well as others committed to advancing Sikh Studies, the Sabharwal Fund supports the creation of a year-long visiting lectureship: the Sabharwal Lecturer in Sikh Studies.

 The Fund and the Program is named in honor of the late Dr. Ranjit Singh Sabharwal.
 Dr. Sabharwal received an MA in Mathematics at UC Berkeley in 1962 and a Ph.D. from Washington State University.
 He taught at California State University (East Bay) for twenty-six years.
 A much-respected and loved figure in the Bay Area Sikh community, Dr. Sabharwal was involved in the establishment of the Fremont Gurdwara as well as the Guru Granth Sahib Foundation, Inc. (Hayward Gurdwara).